funnicus/helikuparinen.fi/README.md

 ```
 ## More comprehensive documentation

-I have done some [documenting](./docs/TOC.md) for this project, mainly for my future self, but any other curious fella can take a look🙂
+I have done some [documenting](./docs/TOC.md) for this project, mainly for my future self and Heli, but any other curious fella can take a look🙂